My name is Zachary Greenlee.

 “Holy shit!
 They’re putting me inside of a body bag!
 These clowns really believe I’m dead!”

-Zzzzzzzzip…then total darkness.
+Zzzzip… then total darkness.

 “Why can’t I move?”
 I screamed in my head.
 “Why is my brain functioning but my body failing me?
 What in the hell had happened to me that made it appear as though I had died?
 Had someone poisoned my whiskey?
 Did I have a heart attack?
 A stroke, maybe?
-Or had I actually died and just hadn’t realized or accepted it yet, and it was actually my spirit seeing and hearing the activity around me instead of me, myself, and I?
+Or had I actually died and just hadn’t realized or accepted it yet, and it was actually my spirit seeing and hearing the surrounding activity instead of me, myself, and I?

 The drive to the hospital took less than five minutes.
 I heard the paramedics get out of the ambulance and slam their doors.
 Within seconds, the back double doors of the ambulance opened, and the stretcher that I lay on was pulled forward and placed wheels down for easy transport into the hospital.